 1/4 cup flour

 pinch of salt

 2 tablespoons capers and/or chopped Kalamata olives

-1 tablespoon green onion tops, thinly sliced
+1 tablespoon green onion tops or basil, thinly sliced

 Gently reach into the center of each blossom and pull out the stamen, pinching it between your thumbnail and index finger to break it off near its base; set the flowers aside.
 Using a fork, mix the flour, eggs, and salt in a bowl until they are smooth.
 Beat in the milk until a batter forms; set aside.